swapnil54/Auto-Correlation-Based-White-Noise-Reduction-for-Real-Life-Voice-Recordings/README.md

-project_2.m is actually a matlab script and here are two reports attached necessary audio files
+project_2.m is actually a matlab script. also have two reports attached. necessary audio files